EminKarlitepe/eminkarlitepe/README.md

 # 💫 About Me:
-🎓 I am a computer engineering student.<br>📚 I am studying C, C# and Kotlin
+🎓 I am a computer engineering student.<br>

 ## 🌐 Socials: